jbdmc42/ScriptsInstallation/README.md

 + Use one of the commands on the folder where the file is located with the syntax "command file_name.c" or "command ~/path/to/file/file_name.c"

 # 9. INFO
++ openVSC42 can fail.
+If it does please message me on slack
 + For more info, do "openVSC42" or "compCS42"
 + I WILL MAKE A FILE EXPLAINING MY CODE IN THE FUTURE.
 I HOPE YOU ENJOY MY WORK ;D